What Is Xeriscaping? A Water-Saving Guide for Portland

 -

-- We often reduce lawn size to small, functional areas used for play, pets, or visual balance
+- We often reduce turf to smaller, more functional zones for play, pets, or visual balance

 -